marco-porto/marco-porto/README.md

     <img src="https://raw.githubusercontent.com/4SMarcoPorto/4SMarcoPorto/master/README.assets/banner.png">
 </p>

 I am a programming student, my goal is to become a full stack javascript developer.
+My passion for programming and the power it brings to the world is what motivates me to learn more and more.

 I`m a maker too, i love doing projects with arduino or raspberry pi.